- Application deadline

 b.
 Convene a meeting with the Selected Key Stakeholders in Tanzania to discuss the proposed outline for the draft guideline

 a.
-Develop the 1st draft of a comprehensive National bio-fortification guideline for Tanzania with input from working group
+Develop the 1st draft of a comprehensive National bio-fortification guideline for Tanzania with input from working group - Stakeholder Consultative meeting

- Convene a 1-day working session with national and selected district-level stakeholders to review jointly and further refine the existing bio-fortification information and draft guidelines on bio-fortification in Tanzania.
-The stakeholders must include, but not limited to: MoAFS, Agricultural research institutions, SUA, CIP, TFNC, UNICEF, WHO, MI, HKI, TFDA, TBS, World Bank, PORALG, RNuOs (Singida & Shinyanga), DNuOs (Manyoni, Ikungi, Shinyanga DC, Kishapu DC, Kahama DC).
+Convene a 1-day working session with national and selected district-level stakeholders to review jointly and further refine the existing bio-fortification information and draft guidelines on bio-fortification in Tanzania.
+The stakeholders must include, but not limited to: MoAFS, Agricultural research institutions, SUA, CIP, TFNC, UNICEF, WHO, MI, HKI, TFDA, TBS, World Bank, PORALG, RNuOs (Singida & Shinyanga), DNuOs (Manyoni, Ikungi, Shinyanga DC, Kishapu DC, Kahama DC). - Produce a final draft with comments incorporated from the stakeholders consultative meeting

 a.
-Prepare a summary brief of the bio-fortification guideline (preferably one page) and a powerpoint presentation with the key components from the guideline
+Prepare a summary brief of the bio-fortification guideline (preferably one page) and a powerpoint presentation with the key components from the guideline - Share the draft guideline with the key stakeholders for the final feedback

-6. Submit National Micronutrient guideline to government
+- Submit National Micronutrient guideline to government

 Duration of Assignment: 6-8 weeks